Medical Malpractice Lawyers in Louisville, Kentucky

 What experience do you have with medical malpractice claims against professionals?

 Our Louisville medical malpractice lawyers have filed suit and litigated claims against almost all types of medical professionals.
 Hance & Srinivasan, PLLC, has litigated cases against hospitals, clinics, physicians, physician’s offices, nurses, and nursing homes.
-We will thoroughly investigate your case to identify all responsible parties.
+We will thoroughly investigate your medical malpractice case to identify all responsible parties.

 What is Medical Malpractice?